plamzi/AreaList-GTM/README.md

 <b>area.disable</b> - Set to true to temporarily disable tracking for an individual definition.

-<b>debug</b> - Set to true to turn on verbose console logging and show flashes over areas when impressions are collected.
-This is super-helpful during initial implementation or adjustment.
+<b>debug</b> - Set to true to turn on verbose console logging, element inspection, flashes over active areas when impressions are collected.
+This mode is helpful during initial implementation or adjustment but should always be turned off in production.

 <b>cat</b> - Default GA eCommerce Product Category name for all impressions & clicks.
 If not specified, the page title is picked up.